Quad Cities MetroLINK: Mega Stops

 SouthPark Mall is Metro's newest Mega Stop, completed in 2015.
 The stop, which provides direct connections with the South Mall Entrance, features a covered waiting area with platform, windbreaks with seating, real-time LED signage, lighting, and landscaping.
 The SouthPark Mall Mega Stop is served by Metro's Route 20 and Route 60.

-Fixed Route Ridership
+Fixed route ridership

 The ridership and service statistics shown here are of fixed route services only and do not include demand response.